 The development of a baby in utero is truly remarkable.
 Only a few weeks pass between the time an egg is fertilized and the heart begins to beat.
-While the organs may grow rapidly, some are not fully functional until the baby is full-term and ready to be born.
+While organ development during pregnancy may be rapid, some organs are not fully functional until the baby is full-term and ready to be born.
 Others, such as the heart, are functional before the end of the first trimester of pregnancy.

 Size does not matter when it comes to the development of your baby’s organs.
 At the end of your fourth week of pregnancy, your baby is only 1/4 inch long, according to Sutter Health.
 Still, the heart, digestive system and spine are beginning to form in the embryo’s microscopic body.
 When the baby is eight weeks old, it is only 1 inch long and yet, the heart is functioning and the reproductive organs are forming.
 By the end of the third month of pregnancy, although the baby is only around 2 to 3 inches long, most of the organs are developed.